HDYA/cloud-foundry-snake-demo/README.md

 This project is a simple demo for cloud foundry to demo the process of its updates and modification for apps.

-1. Deploy
+1.Deploy
 ---

-Please follow the steps listed [here]() to deploy and setup cloud foundry on Azure.
+Please follow the steps listed [here](https://github.com/bingosummer/docs-deploying-cf) to deploy and setup cloud foundry on Azure.

-2. Login into cloud foundry
+2.Login into cloud foundry
 ---

 Execute the following commands in your devbox